circus-tent/chaussette/docs/source/index.rst

-If you want to add your favorite WSGI Server as a backend to Chaussette, send me an e-mail !
+If you want to add your favorite WSGI Server as a backend to Chaussette, or if you think you can make one of the backend Python 3 compatible, send me an e-mail !

 If you curious about how each on of those backends performs, you can read: